 Phase One of the project wrapped up with a webinar: take a look and let us know what you think.

 Using a human-centered design process, my team explored what it's really like to be a high school student moving through the process of choosing a college.
 Along the way we uncovered a series of powerful insights that led us to overhaul Bennington's admissions strategy—and turn its application from a selection tool into a recruitment tool.
 The result: 40% rise in applications, 50% rise in yield, and a dramatic increase in the academic quality (as measured by SAT scores and GPA) of incoming students.

 A Fortune 100 company, much of PepsiCo’s success builds on the strengths it has developed in operations and marketing. (“We’re really a distribution company,” one senior leader explained.
 “We can get a cold drink anywhere in the world in 12 minutes.”)
 However, when CEO Indra Nooyi decided to push the company to an emphasis on healthy foods and beverages, she recognized how important it would be to build out PepsiCo’s innovation capacity.
 Nooyi decided to focus her culture-building efforts on those high-performing young leaders across the organization who could serve as change catalysts.
 That's where we came in.

 Get in touch to set up a complimentary consultation.

-Each year, Harvard draws together leading architects and educators from across the country and around the world to explore where the future of architecture might meet the future of learning—and develop blueprint-thinking for schools and school systems building the learning environments of tomorrow.
+Each year, Harvard’s Graduate School of Education draws together leading architects and educators from across the country and around the world to explore where the future of physical space might meet the future of learning—and to develop blueprint-thinking for schools and school systems building the learning environments of tomorrow.